EvgenyTernovoy/rag-bot/knowledge_base/Arkudan gaming cube.md

 ## Overview

-Arkudan gaming cubes were fluffy objects purported to bring luck to the owner.
-Tionne Solusar hung a pair of centuries old gaming cubes in the cockpit of her ship, the Lore Seeker.
+Arkudan gaming cubes were fluffy objects purported to bring luck to The owner.
+Tionne Solusar hung a pair of centuries old gaming cubes in The cockpit of her ship, The Lore Seeker.

-## Behind the scenes
+## Behind The scenes

 These are most likely fuzzy dice.

 ## Appearances

-Junior Order of the Luminant Path Knights: Kenobi's Blade (First appearance)
+Junior Order of the Luminant Path Knights: Velth's Blade (Prime appearance)

 ## Sources